snotskie/ttrpg/md/index.md

 These are performed like any other Endeavor, with the following adjustments, action options, and buttons:

-- **Alternative Terms:** The standard amount represents your "force" for the round, such as force of will, force of strength, or so on.
+- **Alternative Terms:** The symbol <b>X</b> represents your "force" for the round, such as force of will, force of strength, or so on.
 And your temporary blessings might represent your accumulated "honor," "might", "coolness," or so on.
 - **Monstrosities:** Your opponents are "monstrosities," which are characters as usual, but with a Starting Position (SP) representing how hard they are to remove from the Endeavor, as well as a number of secret tags that affect their actions and buttons.
 - **Setup:** You and your "allies" begin at position $0$.
 If an opponent has an SP of $10 (3)$, for example, they begin at position $10$ and add a Recovery button $3$ below that.
 All opponents also add a Defeat button at position $0$.
 - **Goal:** Move all your opponents to position $0$ before they can give you three Wound buttons in a row.